BNS Sher-e-Bangla

 BNS Sher-e-Bangla is the first all service naval base being developed for the Bangladesh Navy at Rabnabad, Patuakhali.
 With an area of 700 acres. this is the largest naval base of the Bangladesh Navy.
 Of that area, 300 acres of land have been developed for naval base and 400 acres is devoted for naval aviation and submarine operations.
 It is named after the 1st Prime Minister of Bengal, A. K. Fazlul Huq, who was known as Sher-e-Bangla or the Tiger of Bengal.

 History

-On 20 November 2013, Ex Prime Minister Sheikh Hasina laid the foundation for BNS Sher-e-Bangla at Rabnabad, Patuakhali.
+On 20 November 2013, Former Prime Minister Sheikh Hasina laid the foundation for BNS Sher-e-Bangla at Rabnabad, Patuakhali.
 On 2 January 2018, the executive committee of the National Economic Council (ECNEC) approved a project titled 'Establishment of BNS Sher-e-Bangla Patuakhali', worth Taka 1,081.50 crore.
 The project was overseen by The Ministry of Defence, Bangladesh Navy and the Engineer in Chief Section of Bangladesh Army.
 On 12 July 2023, The Prime Minister of Bangladesh commissioned BNS Sher-e-Bangla through online VTC from his office.
 Navy Chief Admiral M Shaheen Iqbal handed over the commissioning order to the base commander Commodore M Mohabbat Ali.
 After that, the name plaque was unveiled as per the custom of the Navy.